bharathh80/locust-demo/README.md

 Do check the official page of [Locust](https://www.locust.io) for further details

+## Requirements to run this tool
+Python 3.x (3.6 and above would work)
+LocustIO and its dependencies (should work when you run the requirements.txt file)

+## Starting a locust test
 To run this from your local machine (once you have locust installed on your machine or preferably virtual env)

 The command below states that